smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 ### ⭕ Deprecating

-These feeds are being [deprecated](/docs/reference-contracts/#deprecation-of-chainlink-data-feeds) on a specific date.
+These feeds are being [deprecated](/docs/reference-contracts/#deprecation-of-chainlink-data-feeds).
 To find the deprecation dates for specific feeds, see the complete [deprecation list](/docs/deprecating-feeds/) or the [data feeds lists](/docs/reference-contracts/) for each network.

 ## Risk Mitigation